Key Takeaways

 If you consistently feel disconnected from yourself and the world around you, it may be a sign of a dissociative disorder like depersonalization-derealization disorder.
 People with depersonalization-derealization disorder usually experience symptoms by the start of early adulthood, and the sooner you get a diagnosis, the sooner you can begin managing the condition.

 Rula makes it easier to find the right therapist for your mental health journey.
-Using our therapist-matching program, you can find a therapist who takes your insurance and is available for your first appointment as soon as this week.
+Using our therapist-matching program, you can find a therapist who takes your insurance and is available for your first appointment as soon as tomorrow.

 And if medication ends up being a part of your treatment plan, we can also connect you with a psychiatric provider to ensure that you have everything you need for your healing journey.